natalieagus/50002/docs/Labs/lab1.md

 io_led[0] = io_dip    // INVALID
 ```

 Here the problem is not just width but **structure**.
 You are trying to connect a 2-dimensional bus into a 1-dimensional bus.
-Lucid will reject this.
+Alchitry Labs V2 will show an error with this.

-You must explicitly select one *row*:
+Instead, you must explicitly select one *row*:

 ```verilog
 io_led[0] = io_dip[0]